Connecticut cold case murder of teen girl solved via DNA evidence, authorities say

 Keyworth took a train into Waterbury that arrived just before midnight on Memorial Day to meet up with a friend but she was found murdered in a stairwell the next morning.

-"We’re so happy that we can bring some closure and justice for the girl’s family," Waterbury police Chief Fernando Spagnolo said, according to the newspaper.
+"We’re so happy that we can bring some closure and justice for the girl’s family," Waterbury Police Chief Fernando Spagnolo said, according to the newspaper.
 "A lot of it had to do with a lot of perseverance by the detectives involved in the case."

 KILLER OF AMBER HAGERMAN, WHO INSPIRED AMBER ALERT SYSTEM, STILL BEING SOUGHT 25 YEARS LATER